 Things to consider

-New cardholders must spend a total of $4,000 on purchases within 3 months of opening the account to get the 50,000 bonus point offer through Chase Sapphire Reserve® credit card.
-That’s an average of $1,332 per month.
+New cardholders must spend a total of $4,000 on purchases within 3 months of opening the account to get the 60,000 bonus point offer through Chase Sapphire Reserve® credit card.
 It’s important to reach the threshold to maximize the advantages of owning this card and offset the $550 annual fee.

 There isn’t an introductory APR for balance transfers or purchases with this card, either.
 The variable APR ranges from 16.99%–23.99% variable, which makes carrying a balance on this card expensive.
 The Chase Sapphire Reserve® is a card that may be best for people who don’t plan to carry a balance from month to month.